-At Hilltop Dental, our Duncan dentists offer a full range of restorative dental services including crowns, bridges, fillings, inlays and onlays, root canals, gum therapy, and TMJ treatment.
+At Hilltop Dental, our Duncan dentists offer a wide range of restorative dental services including crowns, bridges, fillings, inlays, and onlays, root canals, gum therapy, and TMJ treatment.

 By fixing missing or damaged teeth or structural problems, our dentists at Hilltop Dental can help restore your smile - and your oral health.

-Our dentists will diagnose your issue and determine the right restorative treatment option for you.
+Our dentists will diagnose your issue and determine the best possible restorative treatment option for you.

-These porcelain caps are placed on top of teeth to restore their appearance and function.
-Crowns are also used to cover dental implants, prevent a fractured tooth from worsening or attach bridges.
+These porcelain caps are placed on top of teeth to help restore their appearance and function.
+Crowns are also used to cover dental implants, prevent a fractured tooth from worsening, or attach bridges.
 They can also help to restore a stained or discoloured tooth to its original pristine appearance.

 During a root canal, your dentist removes a damaged root, including diseased tissues, nerves and blood vessels from the interior of a tooth.
 By eliminating the decay and bacteria, your dentist can help stop the spread of infection and prevent the need for a tooth extraction.

 At Hilltop Dental, we examine teeth for any signs of cavities, then use composite (tooth-coloured) and amalgam (silver) fillings to repair a cavity or tooth damage, like a crack.
-These fillings can withstand moderate pressure from the constant stress of chewing, and can be used on front and back teeth.
+These fillings should withstand moderate pressure from the constant stress of chewing and can be used on front and back teeth.

 Inlays & Onlays